You're in. Now what?

 Clark recommends you register with the Smart Traveler Enrolment Program (STEP) on the U.S. State Department website, where you will find additional useful information for traveling abroad.
 If you are not a U.S. citizen, register with the embassy/consulate of your home country.

 International health insurance

-In addition to domestic coverage, all students must be enrolled in international health insurance while abroad.
-Clark Study Abroad partners with HTH/GeBlue Worldwide Insurance for any student not already covered by a program plan.
-Unless attending a program with CIEE, CET, CAPA, Augsburg, Euroscholars, or in the United States, students will automatically be enrolled in HTH insurance, which will be billed to their student accounts (approximately $50 a month).
+In addition to domestic coverage, all students are required to be enrolled in international health insurance while abroad.
+Clark Study Abroad partners with GeoBlue Worldwide Insurance for any student not already covered by a program plan.
+Unless attending a program with CIEE, CET, CAPA, Augsburg, Euroscholars, or in the United States, students will automatically be enrolled in insurance, which will be billed to their student accounts (approximately $50 a month).

 You should also familiarize yourself with the Clark University Risk Management resources, including the Clark University International Travel Policy, emergency procedures and health insurance policies.